Why and How Pediatric Practices Should Launch a Recall Initiative Today

 - 1 Why Should My Practice Increase Patient Recall Efforts Now?

-- 2 Inform Patients of Your Practice’s New Safety Measures
+- 2 Inform Patients of the Value of Vaccines

 - 3 Adjust Visit Workflow